einatboro/awesome-survival-analysis/README.md

 - [How to use the Landmarking package](https://cran.r-project.org/web/packages/Landmarking/vignettes/how_to_use.html): A guide on using the Landmarking package in R.
 - [Joint Modeling using rstanarm](https://cran.r-project.org/web/packages/rstanarm/vignettes/jm.html): Vignette on joint modeling using the rstanarm package.
 - [Survival Analysis using tidymodels](https://www.tidymodels.org/learn/statistics/survival-metrics/): A ‘Get Started’ for event-time based models.
+- [Inverse Probability of Censoring Weighting (IPCW) for treatment switching](https://cran.r-project.org/web/packages/trtswitch/vignettes/ipcw.html): A vignette on handling treatment switching using inverse probability of censoring weighting methods in R.

 ## Tutorials